-Q: I’m an organic farmer, in a relationship with a girl 4 years older, who lives in a metro city.
-We both share a good bond and know each other since 7 years.
+Q: I’m an organic farmer, in a relationship with a girl four years older, who lives in a metro city.
+We both share a good bond and know each other for seven years.
 My family knows her too.
-Last year December they suggested I get married but I refused and proposed to her instead.
-We both know each other’s past history and so does my family.
-However, they are objecting that she can’t live in a farmhouse, she is older, she financially independent, she is more educated than I am, her family is richer than us, etc. But this hasn’t between us yet and we’ve decided not to let it interfere in future either.
-Her parents are ready but mine are not.
+Last year December they suggested I get married, but I refused and proposed to her instead.
+We both know each other’s history, and so does my family.
+However, they are objecting that she can’t live in a farmhouse; she is older, financially independent, more educated than I am; her family is more productive than us, etc. But this hasn’t between us yet, and we’ve decided not to let it interfere in future either.
+Her parents are ready, but mine are not.

 Allowing a lot more opinions than needed will only thicken the soup of confusion.